ceejbot/scaling-registry-2014/scaling-registry.md

 ---

+# [fit] General lesson #1
 # [fit] Put a cache on it

-^ Nov 2013 it stabilized Fastly's CDN.
+^ Nov 2013 put Fastly's CDN in front of it.
+Data not changing, like tarballs?
+Cache it.
 We now cache aggressively.
-Geolocation makes it much faster for you all here in Europe-- mirrors aren't needed any more.
+Geolocal POPs make Aus & Euro mirrors less crucial.
+(Registry got more expensive to run.)

 ---

 # [fit] Re-architecture 1
 # [fit] move tarballs out
+# [fit] of poor couchdb

 ^ The first time node is involved in the registry service!
 Tarballs are served from joyent's manta, which is an object store thing backed by postgres.